afreymiller/vue-blokus/README.md

 A player who places down a 5-tile polyomino receives 5 points, 4 points for a 4-tile polyomino, and so on.
 As the board fills up, the available spaces on the board becomes limited such that players will most likely not be able to place all of their pieces.
-The winner of the game is s/he who receives the greatest number of points.
+The winner of the game is s/he who obtains the greatest number of points.

 ## installation